cinode/go-common/README.md

 - Only bare-minimum set of functions - only the most necessary assertions are left, no printf-like messages etc.

 The interface of picotestify is a subset of the original testify one and thus switching to the original testify library should be easily achievable through go.mod's rewrite option.

+## curl - Cinode Utilities

+A set of small utilities that are shared across other modules.